Create a Spring Boot Project

 }

-, we can manipulate the database.
+Now, with the JdbcTemplate and RowMapper, we can manipulate the database.

 Hibernate

-Add the following dependencies in pom.xml
+Add the following dependencies in pom.xml:

 <dependency>